Jonathan Lasker: Development (1984–present)

 Lasker views the densely painted autonomous shapes in his compositions as "things of paint", a term that consciously recalls the Minimalist concept of "specific objects", a term that is also the title of the seminal 1965 essay by Donald Judd advocating the "use of three dimensions", in new art, often incorporating industrial materials.
 From Judd's perspective, such materials, unlike traditional paint and canvas, are "not diluted by an inherited format, variations of a form, mild contrasts and connecting parts and areas"; nor are the elements of specific objects "subordinate to the unity" of a delimiting entity, such as a painting's rectangular canvas support.

 In response, Lasker has proposed a critical rethinking of "specific objects" so that they "could be re-applied to the objects in a picture".
 Rather than harmonize his elements in the interest of compositional unity, he endeavored to "make the paintings dialectical and to have them be conflicted images which would create a dialogue."
 By aggressively using paint-as-paint — whose patterns, colors, textures, and facture often seem in pointed opposition to one another — Lasker is paying close attention to, as Judd put it, "the obdurate identity of a material."

 Despite his practice's analytical approach to painting and his critique of Minimalism, Lasker does not see himself as a painter who works to prescribed theories.
 As he explained in an interview with the poet and critic John Yau: "There's a theoretical notion of how to create an artwork, and there was no prescribed theory for these paintings as I developed them."

+Significant retrospectives of his work have been held at Greene Naftali Gallery (New York), Musée d'art Modern et Contemporain de Saint-Étienne Métropole (Saint Étienne), Museo Nacional Centro de Arte Reina Sofía (Madrid), Contemporary Art Museum (St. Louis), The Power Plant Contemporary Art Gallery (Toronto), among other notable galleries and institutions.